 I was thrilled to return to my alma mater in Fall 2017 as an Assistant Professor in the Department of Physics at NCSU.
 In my lab, we ask how molecular-scale cytoskeletal architectures self-organize to produce the cellular-scale function of the mitotic spindle.
 Our approach uses mechanical and molecular perturbations inside live mammalian and fission yeast cells to probe how microtubule architectures in cell division machinery generate force.

 I'm also a member of the Quantitative and Computational Developmental Biology cluster.
-Collaboration and interdisciplinarity has always been central to my approach to science, so I'm excited to begin applying my approaches to understanding how biological force scales not only from the molecular to the cellular level, but also between cells and across tissues.
+Collaboration and interdisciplinarity has always been central to my approach to science.
+I'm excited for my lab to take this opportunity to begin applying our tools to understanding how biological force scales not only from the molecular to the cellular level, but also between cells and across tissues.